HasteDesign/Registrations-for-WooCommerce/readme.txt

 = English (en)=

-WooCommerce Registrations allows the creation of the **registration** product type.
+Registrations for WooCommerce allows the creation of the **registration** product type.
 Registration products can have dates as variations.

 There are 3 types of dates: